Tariq-act/NextJS-TODO/README.md

 - DaisyUI

 ## Backend
-For Use Json-server was use for fake backend.
+For backend using Json-server it's a fake backend.
-And For **CRUD** Operation perform
+That use For **CRUD** Operation perform